Why should I study prophecy? Why is prophecy important?

 What advice do you have for people who are new to prophecy and want some help in getting started?

 Anyone who wants to seriously study prophecy needs to realize three important things about prophecy.
 First, God did not give the prophecies to conceal, but rather to reveal.
 Many people have problems reading prophecy and profiting from the prophetic Word because they are looking for some hidden or secret meaning.
 They create their own problems, and make understanding prophecy harder than it really is.
 Someone once said, “When the literal meaning makes sense, seek no other sense.”

 The second bit of advice I would give to anyone who wants to really understand prophecy is to remember that Israel has a central place in God’s plan of the ages.
 When the Bible speaks about Israel, it means “Israel,” not the church or some other group of people.
 God’s plans to bless Israel are found in both the Old and New Testaments.

-The third thing that I would recommend is to listen to our daily "Watchman on the Wall" broadcasts.
-We are on some 100 stations nationwide.
+The third thing that I would recommend is to listen to our daily “Watchman on the Wall” broadcasts.
+We are on some 60 stations nationwide as well as the Internet.
 We have teaching sessions, interview well-known authors and speakers who are experts in the area of biblical prophecy, and also offer books, videos, and other materials that help our listeners understand biblical prophecy.